data-douser/codeql-sap-js/javascript/frameworks/cap/src/bad-authn-authz/EntityExposedWithoutAuthn/EntityExposedWithoutAuthn.md

 ## Examples

 The following CDS definition and its JavaScript implementation imposes no authorization on SomeEntity.
-Note that the `OriginalEntity` from which `DerivedEntity` derives from does not control access to it, either.
+Note that the `OriginalEntity` from which `DerivedEntity` derives from does not control the access either.

 ### db/schema.cds